progdupeupl/pdp_website/README.md

 ## Updating the local data after schema change

-If you add new fields to a models.py, Python will complain that the database schema is out-of-date.
+If you add new fields to a `models.py` source file, Python will complain that the database schema is out-of-date.
 To fix this, perform a schema migration using the two following commands, replacing `forum` in the line `APP=forum` with the subdirectory of `pdp` in which you made the modifications (article, forum, gallery, member, messages, pages, tutorial, utils…):

     (venv)$ APP=forum
     (venv)$ python manage.py schemamigration pdp.$APP --auto